What are Payouts?

 Statuses

-| Status | Meaning |
+| Status | Phase | Meaning |

-CREATED | The payout has been received and persisted, awaiting queue entry. |
+CREATED | Initial | Payout received and persisted, awaiting queue entry |

-REFUNDED | The disbursed funds have been returned to the pre-fund balance. |
+REFUNDED | Terminal | Funds returned to pre-fund balance |

 Supported Beneficiary Types